Best mobile plans for kids in Singapore (from $7.06/mth)

 Min. cost $7.06

-If you're looking for a mobile plan with great coverage, plenty of data, calls, and texts, plus a budget-friendly price tag, the Zero1 Starter Prime 4G plan is your best bet.
+If you're looking for a basic mobile plan with great coverage, plenty of data, calls, and texts, plus a budget-friendly price tag, the Zero1 Starter Prime 4G plan is your best bet for kids between the ages of 7 and 12.

 In addition to unlimited incoming calls and texts, just $7.06 each month gets your child 300 minutes of local talktime, 100 SMS, 200GB of data on the Singtel network, plus 3GB of Asia roaming data (for use in Malaysia, Indonesia, Thailand, Taiwan, the Philippines and India) for any family getaways.
 There's also an additional 100GB of Malaysia roaming data (365-day expiry).

-Although there is an even cheaper plan available from MyRepublic, we like that Zero1 has double the voice and SMS inclusions for only a dollar extra per month.
+Although there is an even cheaper plan available from MyRepublic, we like that Zero1 has bigger voice and SMS inclusions for only a dollar extra per month.
 Compare Zero1 to similarly priced plans below.

 #1